fdabl/fdabl.github.io/_posts/2021-02-07-Causal-Doge.md

 The vertical dashed line indicates the timing of Elon's tweet, which was around 15:11 UTC, which is 16:11 CET (central European winter time) and 17:11 CEST (central European summer time).
 The black line gives Tesla's stock price.
 The blue dashed line gives the model's prediction of Tesla's stock price using the S&P500 as a control (see Brodersen, [2015](https://projecteuclid.org/euclid.aoas/1430226092), for details on the model).
 We see that, prior to the tweet, the predictions align well with Tesla's actual stock price.
 The time zone throughout the remainder of this blog post, by the way, is CET.

 Using the S&P500, Alex predicted what Tesla's share price would have been had Elon not tweeted.
 The difference between that prediction and the actual trajectory of Tesla's stock price is an estimate of the causal effect.
-This assumes that Elon's tweet was the only significant event influencing Tesla's stock price at the time; that it did not influence the S&P500 itself (Tesla was not in the S&P500 back then); that the relationship between Tesla and the S&P500 holds after the post-tweet period; and that there is no hidden variable that caused both Elon to tweet and Tesla to tank.
+This assumes that there were no other events besides Elon's tweet that influenced Tesla's stock price but did not influence the S&SP500 at the time; that the tweet did not influence the S&P500 itself (Tesla was not in the S&P500 back then); that the relationship between Tesla and the S&P500 holds after the post-tweet period; and that there is no hidden variable that caused both Elon to tweet and Tesla to tank.
 (And, of course, that [counterfactuals make sense](https://twitter.com/fdabl/status/1110944752571158528).)

 ## Moonshooting Dogecoin: Part I
 Let's turn to the recent Dogecoin mania.
 The figure below shows the price of Dogecoin and Bitcoin for a selected period of time (see the *Post Scriptum* for how to get the data).